 3. Project Activities

 Our long-term goal is to enable researchers to integrate, analyze and visualize genomic data to understand how internal and external perturbations affect processes and networks controlling plant growth and development.
 In this NSF project, we start with data integration of the known relationships among genes, proteins and molecules (extracted from public databases and/or generated with predictive algorithms) as well as experimental measurements under many different treatments.
 We go beyond data integration to conceptual integration by using novel visualization techniques to render the multivariate information in visual formats that facilitate extraction of biological concepts.
 We also use mathematical and statistical methods to help summarize the data.
 We implement and combine these approaches in a system we term "VirtualPlant".
 Whereas our project relates specifically to Arabidopsis, the data structures, algorithms, and visualization tools are designed in a species-independent way.
-Thus the informatic, math, statistic and visualization tools that we develop can be used to model the cellular and physiological responses of any organism for which genomic data is available.
+Thus the informatic, mathematical, statistical and visualization tools that we develop can be used to model the cellular and physiological responses of any organism for which genomic data is available.

-The VirtualPlant software is unique among software platforms that analyze genomic data (e.g. MapMan, Cytoscape, Genevestigator), because VirtualPlant is designed to enable iterative cycles of data analysis, integration and hypothesis generation which is a highlight of Systems Biology.
-This is possible due to the unique “Cart” feature of VirtualPlant which enables users to run data analysis and visualization tools on collections of genes using a procedure similar to the checkout in commercial E-commerce sites and save the output back into the Cart.
-This modus operandi allows for multiple iterative cycles of data analysis, integration and visualization that fuel new cycles of experimentation and analysis, finally producing more focused and experimentally testable hypotheses.
+The VirtualPlant software is unique among software platforms that analyze genomic data (e.g. MapMan, Cytoscape, Genevestigator), because VirtualPlant is designed to enable iterative cycles of data analysis, integration and hypothesis generation which is a hallmark of Systems Biology.
+This is possible due to the unique “Cart” feature of VirtualPlant which enables users to run data analysis and visualization tools on collections of genes in the “Cart” save the output back into the Cart.
+This E-commerce like modus operandi allows for multiple iterative cycles of data analysis, integration and visualization that fuel new cycles of experimentation and analysis, finally producing more focused and experimentally testable hypotheses.

-VirtualPlant Community Outreach: We currently have more than 500 registered users on VirtualPlant from academia and industry and thousands of non-registered users from around the world who are actively and effectively using our VirtualPlant software system since its public release in year 2 of the grant, June 2006.
+VirtualPlant Community Outreach: We currently have more than 700 registered users from more than 30 countries on VirtualPlant from academia and industry and thousands of non-registered users from around the world who are actively and effectively using our VirtualPlant software system since its public release in year 2 of the grant, June 2006.
 Biologists and computer scientist are using VirtualPlant for the purpose it was designed for, to support the analysis of original genomic data generated by the researchers themselves.
 During all stages of software development, we have reached out to plant biologists within and beyond the PI’s lab for beta testing.
 These laboratories include: Philip Benfey (Duke) a developmental biologist who beta tested Sungear, Nigel Crawford (UCSD) a metabolic biologist who beta tested (and has written papers using) BioMaps and Sungear, Dominique Bergman (Stanford) a developmental biologist who beta tested the gene networks function in VirtualPlant, Amy Litt (New York Botanical Garden) an evolutionary biologist who helped beta test orthology tools we have developed (OrthologID) (Chiu et al., 2006), and Loreto Houigue (Pontificia Universidad Catolica de Chile) a researcher focusing on abiotic stress responses who beta tested set operations and gene expression correlation tools.
 We have also demonstrated the features of VirtualPlant annually at various national and international conferences including bioinformatics workshops at the Arabidopsis meeting.
-On July 28th, 2008 we held our first VirtualPlant course at NYU which trained 6 scientists in a hands on workshop.
+On July 28th, 2008 we held our first VirtualPlant course at NYU, which trained 6 scientists in a hands on workshop.

 4. Training and development